Kotey538/fast_robots.github.io/docs/pages/lab1.md

 > `Robot says -> HiHello :)`

 ## Task 2: SEND_THREE_FLOATS command
-To send three floats to the Artemis board using the SEND_THREE_FLOATS command and extract the values in the Arduino sketch, I modified the SEND_TWO_INTS case.
-Instead of two integers (int int_a, int_b), I used three floats (float float_a, float_b, float_c).
-This required extracting one additional piece of data and appending it to the `char_array`.
+To send three floats to the Artemis board using the `SEND_THREE_FLOATS` command and extract the values in the Arduino sketch, I modified the `SEND_TWO_INTS` case.
+Instead of two integers (int int_a, int_b), I used three floats (float float_a, float_b, float_c), and I need extracting one additional piece of data and appending it to the `char_array`.
 ```c
 case SEND_THREE_FLOATS: